 A bursa is a small sac of lubricating fluid that helps muscles and tendons move over bones without friction.
 Bursae can be found around most major joints in the body, including the shoulders, hips, and knees.
-At times, a bursa can become inflamed, resulting in a condition called bursitis, which can result in pain during movement.
+At times, a bursa can become inflamed, resulting in a condition called bursitis, which may cause pain during movement.
 The pain can become more severe over time and may even be present during rest.

 A bursa injection is an outpatient procedure for relieving pain caused by bursitis.
-Using a needle, a mixture of steroid and anesthetic is injected into the affected bursa, reducing inflammation and providing pain relief.
+Using a needle, a mixture of steroid medication and anesthetic is injected into the affected bursa, reducing inflammation, and providing pain relief.

 What can I expect during the procedure?